Shaw Farm, Windsor: Early history

-The farm has its origins as a home farm for the supply of produce to the nearby Windsor Castle.
 By the early 19th century, it was owned by Princess Augusta Sophia and tenanted to the Voules family.
 It was extended in 1817 during the enclosure of Windsor and in the early part of Queen Victoria's reign, with the demolition of labourer's dwellings, formerly a hospital granted to the Crown by the Windsor Corporation in 1784.
 In September 1840, the farm was purchased by the Crown Estate, upon the death of Augusta.

 The land was let by the Crown to a Mr Watkins and, after his death in 1845, to his son-in-law Charles Cantrell.
 Further land had been added to the farm in 1843 with the Crown's purchase of the Keppel estate to the south and east.